Blogs

 • The request also contains a notificationId, which indicates the type of notification, such as alert or new_customer.

 • The request to this end-point also contains all the channels the service wishes to send.
-These channels will get filtered in the next step based on the user preferences.
+These channels will be filtered in the next step based on the user preferences.

 2. Match Notification Preferences

-• A DynamoDB stores records that indicating whether user should receive a specific notification on a specific channel.
+• A DynamoDB stores records indicating whether a user should receive a specific notification on a specific channel.
 Record structure:

 • If the send end-point reads a "false" value from the records, it will ignore that channel.
 If a record for a channel does not exist, it means the user has not explicitly set their preferences.
 In this case, you need to agree to a default.